Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Distributed Precoding Design with Pilot-Aided Channel Estimation

 The practical implementation of the \textit{Distributed~GB} requires, at each bi-directional training iteration, the group-specific effective uplink channel estimation and the effective downlink channel estimation (see Section~\ref{sec:SM_est}) together with the new group-specific OTA uplink training resource (see Section~\ref{sec:distr-imperf}).
 In this setting, $\Y_{b}^{\ulB}$ in \eqref{eq:Y_b_ul2} and $\Y_{b}^{\ulC}$ in \eqref{eq:Disulrx3} are suitably combined to reconstruct $\nabla_{\w_{b,g}} \big( \sum_{k \in \setK} \omega_k \mse_k \big)$ in \eqref{eq:BSUd} as

 which is used to compute the corresponding gradient-based update in \eqref{eq:BSgraUp3}.
 Note that \eqref{eq:bfgdstep} becomes equal to \eqref{eq:BSUd} with perfect CSI, i.e., when $\tau^{\ulA} \to \infty$ and $\tau^{\dl} \to \infty$.
 Finally, the BS-specific precoders are obtained by projecting the gradient-based updates to meet the per-BS transmit power constraint as in \eqref{eq:BSBfproj}.
 Remarkably, the \textit{Distributed~GB} can be implemented based solely on group-specific pilots.
-Consequently, in each uplink training instance, the \textit{Distributed~GB} requires a minimum of $2 G$ orthogonal pilots as the \textit{Distributed~BR-GS}.
+Consequently, if pilot contamination is to be avoided entirely, the \textit{Distributed~GB} requires a minimum of $2 G$ orthogonal pilots in each uplink training instance (as the \textit{Distributed~BR-GS}).
 Another significant advantage of the \textit{Distributed~GB} is that the computation of the precoders does not involve any matrix inversion, which yields a reduced computational complexity with respect to the \textit{Distributed~BR} and the \textit{Distributed~BR-GS}.
 The implementation of the \textit{Distributed~GB} is summarized in Algorithm~\ref{alg:disGd}.